pequet/project-seed/Views/4. Archives/README.md

 3. Initialize the renamed folder as a public Git repository.
 4. Use symlinks to connect the public repo to any necessary assets in the `private` folder.

-## Framework Context for the TRI Developer
+## Framework Context for the Developer

 > [!NOTE]
 > The following section explains how this directory fits within the larger framework.
 This context is crucial for development within the framework but can be disregarded by external users viewing a standalone public repository.